sejal129/sejal129/README.md

 - 💬 Ask me about any Technical Stuff that I know.
 - 📫 How to reach me: [Mail](sejalc230@gmail.com) | [LinkedIn](https://www.linkedin.com/in/sejal-choudhary-9a33ab170/)
 - 😄 Pronouns: [Twitter](https://twitter.com/SejalChoudhary9)
 - ⚡ Fun fact: I talk a lot.
-I am totally a chill person with great humor and can give you life advices.
+I am totally a chill person with great humor and can give you life advices as well.